 The rise of hipster burger-joints in Berlin is not an uncommon phenomenon and there are a plethora of such establishments dotted around the city.
 However, few compare to the infamous Burgermeister, located in trendy Kreuzberg.
 Hidden among the railway arches, the tiny green burger joint serves up no-fuss, deliciously-made burgers that are beloved by locals and tourists alike.

-A delicious mixture of hummus, falafel, tabbouleh, grilled meat, vegetables, and rice or beans, the Turkish Teller is an array of traditional flavours.
+A delicious mixture of hummus, falafel, tabbouleh, grilled meat, vegetables, and rice or beans, the Turkish Teller is an array of Middle Eastern flavours.
 While you can find places that will serve these traditional plates all over the city, the best ones can be found in Neukölln, where the city’s largest number of Turkish citizens live.

 Talking about German donuts can be a little confusing.
 The word ‘Berliner’ means donut, particularly the jelly-filled variety, however in Berlin they’re called ‘pfannkuchen,’ which in the rest of Germany means pancake.
 On New Year’s Eve, Berliners (the people) have a great tradition of putting one mustard-filled donut in the pile of jellies, with the recipient supposedly getting good luck for a year.
 But, you don’t have to wait until the new year to try one of these delicious treats – you can find them in old-school bakeries across Berlin.